Terreiro da Luta: History

 A priest José Marques Jardim, promised in 1917 to build a monument should peace ever return to Madeira.
-In 1927 at Terreiro da Luta he built a statue of Nossa Senhora da Paz (Our Lady of Peace) commemorating the end of the World War I. It incorporates the anchor chains from the sunken ships from Madeira on December 3, 1916, and is over 5 metres tall.
+In 1927 at Terreiro da Luta he built a statue of Nossa Senhora da Paz (Our Lady of Peace) commemorating the end of World War I. It incorporates the anchor chains from the sunken ships from Madeira on December 3, 1916, and is over 5 metres tall.